chunbochu/COMP670.chunbochu.github.io/Othello.md

     You should submit a complete project report including a testing plan in this assignment.
 Provide answers to the following
     questions:

-       a.
-What are the major challenges you have encountered?
+    -  What are the major challenges you have encountered?
 How did you solve them?

-       b.
-Which subtask takes the most time to complete?
+    -  Which subtask takes the most time to complete?
 Why?

-       c.
-How did you conduct test and modified your AI based on the results?
+    -  How did you conduct test and modified your AI based on the results?
 Document each step and action you take.

-       d.
-Has every team member contributed fairly by completing the subtasks assigned to him/her?
+    -  Has every team member contributed fairly by completing the subtasks assigned to him/her?

     Also turn in only the Java file containing your AI class, (which will